AnselmeClergeot/FisoEngine/README.md

 * **I have an idea, or I think a part of FisoEngine is not optimised.
 What should I do?**
 Don't hesitate to send me messages to my email adress above.
 I would like to get feedbacks or more ideas, reviews...
 I promise sending you an answer below 48 hours maximum.

-### On which engine part are you working currently?

-I am working on the addition of tile animations to the engine.
-Be ready for the 1.0 release within a month!

 ### Where can I learn how to use FisoEngine ?
 **Here they are:**
 #### <a href="https://github.com/AnselmeClergeot/IsometricEngine/wiki/Home">Engine Tutorials!</a>